Flat Stanley

 Flat Stanley is an American children's book series written by author Jeff Brown (January 1, 1926 – December 3, 2003).
 The idea for the book began as a bedtime story for Brown’s sons, which Brown turned into the first Flat Stanley book.
 The first book featured illustrations by Tomi Ungerer and was published in 1964.
-Brown did not continue the series until more than two decades later, when he published five more books: Stanley and the Magic Lamp, Stanley in Space, Stanley’s Christmas Adventure, Invisible Stanley, and Stanley, Flat Again!
+Brown did not continue the series until 19 years later, when he published five more books: Stanley and the Magic Lamp, Stanley in Space, Stanley’s Christmas Adventure, Invisible Stanley, and Stanley, Flat Again!

-By 2003, the Flat Stanley series had sold almost a million copies in the United States, and the stories had been translated into French, German, Spanish, Italian, Japanese, and Hebrew.
+By 2003, the Flat Stanley series had sold almost one million copies in the United States, and the stories had been translated into French, German, Spanish, Italian, Japanese, and Hebrew.

 Since Brown's death in 2003, other children's book authors, including Sara Pennypacker and Josh Greenhut, have continued the series under a new name, Flat Stanley's Worldwide Adventures.

 In 2009, a musical adaptation, also entitled Flat Stanley, opened at the Djanogly Theatre, Nottingham.
 It featured a script by Mike Kenny and songs by Julian Butler.
 The musical was well received and was revived in 2014 for a short tour.

-Synopsis of original book
+Synopsis of the original book

 The book recounts the adventures of Stanley Lambchop after he is squashed flat by a bulletin board while sleeping.
-He survives and decides to make the best of being flat.
-Soon, he discovers that he is able to enter locked rooms by sliding under the door.
-Over the course of the story, he also rolls up to go out to a park, and he is used as a kite by his brother.
-Another special advantage of being flat is that Flat Stanley can visit his friends in California by mailing himself in an envelope.
-Stanley even helps catch art museum thieves by disguising himself as a painting on the wall.
-Eventually, Stanley becomes tired of his flatness, and his brother restores his proper shape with a bicycle pump.
+He is otherwise uninjured, and decides to make the best of being flat.
+Soon, Stanley discovers that he is able to enter locked rooms by sliding under the door.
+Over the course of the story, he is also rolled up to go out to a park, and he is used as a kite by his younger brother, Arthur.
+Another special advantage of being flat is that Flat Stanley can visit his friends in California by being mailed in a large envelope, allowing him to avoid the cost of a train or airplane ticket.
+Later, Stanley even helps catch art thieves at a museum by disguising himself as a painting on the wall.
+However, Stanley eventually becomes tired of his flatness, and Arthur restores Stanley’s proper shape with a bicycle pump.